Data-Mining-CS568/NG-DBSCAN/README.md

 <details>
 <summary> Run and Plot the Static NG-DBSCAN algorithm over the existing dataset (for comparison with incremental version) </summary>

-	- Now to run the queries.txt over incremental version (for comparison with incremental version), use the following command. <first_argument> = 0 if you want to change the value of parameters and 1 otherwise.
+	- Now to run the queries.txt over incremental version (for comparison with incremental version), use the following command.
+Here first argument = 1 to copy the value of parameters.
 Second command line argument will be 1 here.
 		- g++ static_ngdbscan.cpp
-		- ./a.out <first_argument> 1
+		- ./a.out 1 1

 	- After this, new_epsilon_graph.txt, new_clusters.txt, new_points.txt will be generated.